pwang724/pwang724.github.io/olfaction_evolution.md

     <div class="clear"></div>
 </p>

 We can now play with all kinds of parameters in the machine model.
-When we set the number of PNs and KCs in our network to be greater than the amount present within the fly olfactory system, the machine does not do much better at classifying odors.
+When we set the number of PNs and KCs in our network to be greater than the amount present within the fly olfactory system, the machine does not do any better at classifying odors.
 So given limited headspace, the fly olfactory system has evolved an optimal solution for odor sensing.